 If psychologist Carol Dweck was watching The Last Dance, she would not be surprised.
 Years ago, Dweck analyzed Jordan in her best-seller Mindset: The New Psychology of Success.
 “He was a person who had struggled and grown, not a person who was inherently better than others.
 He was the hardest-working athlete, perhaps in the history of sport.”

 MJ and his teammates had what Dweck calls a growth mindset.
 They practiced relentlessly to improve their weaknesses, always trying new tricks.
 Jordan led by example and challenged the others constantly.
-If you wanted to be like Mike, you needed a growth mindset.
+If you wanted to be like Mike, you needed to cultivate a growth mindset.